Bug-eyed and Shameless is a newsletter that asks: Where are we, and how did we get here?

 Who are you, again?

-I’m a Montreal-based freelance journalist.
-I hosted The Flamethrowers: The story of how right-wing radio radicalized America.
-I write frequently for Foreign Policy, WIRED, The Guardian, and a host of other publications.
-I also tweet and toot.
+I hosted The Flamethrowers: The story of how right-wing radio radicalized America; and The Village, a podcast about how police consistently fail the Queer community.
+I’m working on an upcoming book about the scourge of riot policing.
+I am a contributing columnist to The Toronto Star, I write frequently for Foreign Policy, WIRED, The Guardian, and a host of other publications.
+I am most active on Bluesky, but I also toot.
 There’s more info about me on my website.

 So why should I subscribe to this, then?

 You’ll get some exclusive content, for one — interesting stuff you won’t find elsewhere.
-It will also be the easiest way to keep up-to-date on all manner of interesting content about misinformation, disinformation, extremism, and the internet’s terrifying influence on our society.
+It will also be the easiest way to keep up-to-date on all manner of interesting content about politics, the zeitgeist, misinformation, disinformation, extremism, and the internet’s terrifying influence on our society.
 It might even be funny.

-The more paying subscribers that come aboard, there may even be additional projects in the future — podcasts?
-Q&As?
-In-person events?
-Who knows!
+The more paying subscribers that come aboard, there may even be additional projects in the future.

 Also, it’s a great way to give money directly to a journalist.